ctelfer/onics/README.txt

      3) Change to the onics directory and type make

-  The tool binaries as well as some test programs (named test*) are now in onics/bin.
+  This will:
+   * build the tools
+   * build test programs (under tests/bin)
+   * run regression tests
+   * the tools themselves go in bin/

 Examples: